Authentication

 app.get('*', async (req, res) => {

-// Authentication middlewares (e.g. Passport.js and Grant) provide information about the
+// Authentication middlewares (e.g. Passport.js and Grant) usually provide

 const user = req.user